As ships anchor here you will be tendered (7 minutes) to the center of town.

 The town itself has not much to offer except for its handsome waterfront promenade.

-Located approximately 70 nautical miles from the port of Santos and 110 nautical miles from the port of Rio de Janeiro, the port of call of Ubatuba is on the right path for any cruise ship calling Rio de Janeiro, Santos or going down South America towards Cape Horn as an option for a relaxing, rich and cruise ship oriented port of call.
+Located approximately 70 nautical miles from the port of Santos and 110 nautical miles from the port of Rio de Janeiro, the Cruise Port of Ubatuba is on the right path for any cruise ship calling Rio de Janeiro, Santos or going down South America towards Cape Horn as an option for a relaxing, rich and cruise ship oriented Cruise Port.